Grades 4–6 Program

 What school supplies will the students need to bring?

-The school orders supplies for students.
-There is no need to purchase any supplies prior to the start of school.
+The school orders supplies for students and a nominal fee is added to your Powerschool accounts.
 Students will need to provide their own backpack and computer carrying case.

 Is bus service available?